gbremble/api-docs/source/v1/includes/_examples.md

 # Example Implementations

 Our [public github repo](https://github.com/Guidebook/) contains several source code samples of how to integrate Guidebook with other services.
 These are provided as an additional resource to assist developers in learning about the possiblities enabled with our API.
-Client's are welcome to use these examples as a starting point to create their own custom integrations.
+Clients are welcome to use these examples as a starting point to create their own custom integrations.

 ## Eventbrite Integration
 Our [Eventbrite Integration](https://github.com/Guidebook/guidebook-eventbrite-integration) is the open sourced code of how the default Eventbrite integration in [Guidebook Builder](https://builder.guidebook.com/) runs.
 The standard integration imports Attendees from Eventbrite and groups them by Ticket Type.
 If you would like to run your own custom Eventbrite integration, you can use this code as a starting point.